Overview

 3. The consumer GUID is used to identify the tool consumer and is normally the domain name of the consuming system (for example, www.university.edu).

-4. A secret should be agreed between the tool producer and the tool consumer to secure the connection between the two systems.
+4. A secret should be agreed between the tool provider and the tool consumer to secure the connection between the two systems.
 The shared secret may be entered either at the Server or Institution level (for example, when setting up a proxy tool for a dedicated LTI tool) or at the Section level (for example, when setting up a generic proxy tool to be configured by Section Designers for an LTI tool of their choice).
 Any section-level secret will take precedence over the server/instution-level secret.
 A server/institution-level secret may also be extracted from a properties file (see Usage section below).
 The value entered into the PowerLink configuration settings is also used to secure internal calls within the PowerLink code itself.
 The main reason for having separate settings for the different levels of shared secret is to workaround a security issue in WebCT (see the known issues page for details).
+However, even when using Section-level secrets, it is essential that an Institution-level secret is set as it is used for internal requests.
+As with all WebCT shared secrets, the Institution-level password should not be left at its default of SECRET.

 6. The format of a user's display name may use any of the variable substitutions supported by the UserVO.getFormattedName() method (see the WebCTDAO documentation area for details).
 For example, the default user fullname format of %a %b represents the user's firstname followed by their lastname.